 What is Borderlands Digest?

 Welcome to the online journal Borderlands Digest.
 This site is designed for teachers, journalists, community organizers, social justice groups and others who are focused on improving the quality of life in their communities.
 Stories, poems, and photographs center on the environment and people in the culturally diverse communities of North America.
-Most writings and photos will be about areas that I have researched, lived in, or traveled to over the last 50 years.
-My job experience, education, and volunteer work narrows my focus to the environment, criminal justice, and immigration.
-I realized this journal can't cover every aspect of these three important challenges.
-I beg your participation in providing related examples of challenges and solutions that you've come across in your community or in your research.
-Please share this website with others.
-We have a short period of time before a possible change of administration.
-In my opinion, these are three specific failures that we should examine in the coming months:
+With a focus on the environment, criminal justice, and immigration, this digest/journal centers on three failures in modern day U.S.A.:

 The failure of lawmakers to regulate businesses that pollute our air and water.

-The failure of lawmakers to control gun violence including killings by criminals, the mentally ill, and the police.
+The failure of lawmakers to control gun violence including killings by governments, criminals, and the mentally ill.

 the failure of our country to grant citizenship to the 800,000 young people who are temporarily protected from deportation by DACA (Deferred Action for Childhood Arrivals).

 Use the email that follows to subscribe to this free publication.
 Articles, poetry and photos are welcome.
 For consideration or for a free subscription to this newsletter, send me an email at firstname.lastname@example.org.

 It's been a difficult month for thinking about anything except the terrible situation in Ukraine put in place by Putin and his attempt to ethnically cleanse the population and obliterate their economy.
 There is no doubt that the murder of thousands of Ukrainians and the missile attacks on its refugees, schools, and hospitals make Putin a war criminal.